xyresh/Diy-Seq-Shift/README.md

   >an adapter from M10 to the shifter Knob of Your Preference

+  >a reasonably stiff spring that's at most 25mm in diameter

+  >a 30mm ext. ,10mm hole washer and M10 Nuts

 From an Electronics Point of View You will Need:

   >2 Micro Switches with a short Handle that can be mounted on the M5 Bolts(I drilled out the screw holes a bit more to fit them on the bolts)